 We identified more than 40 contractors and labourers who my father had hired over the years.
 Contacting them has not yielded any new information, however, and we will need the public’s help to work out who may have been involved.

-“Mark didn’t go back to his dad’s that often, and never stayed overnight there”.
+“Mark didn’t go back to his dad’s that often, and never stayed overnight there” – SN

-Again, the very fact that I ordered a truckload of concrete in my own name, for 2 o’clock in the afternoon, in full view of the neighbours, just doesn’t fit with the modus operandi of the people who buried my father.
-They obviously took great care not to be discovered, while I – by contrast – was waving cars by in the main road while this huge truck stood blocking it.
+Those responsible obviously took great care not to be discovered, while I – by contrast – was waving cars by in the main road while this huge truck stood blocking it.
 The simple fact of the matter is that I had nothing to hide.
-This was routine building work as far as I was concerned, and I was none the wiser about the horrors lurking only a few feet away.
+This was routine building work as far as I was concerned, and I was none the wiser about the tragic reality.

-If I was responsible for my father’s burial, I would surely have finished it the same way it was started: in secret, and in mortar through and through.
-It doesn’t make any sense to suddenly switch materials and start sounding the trumpets.
+If I was responsible for my father’s burial, I would surely have finished it the same way it was started: in secret, and in mortar through and through – without switching materials.

 Another remarkable fact that rules me out of the picture is that, if I had been responsible, I would have used the existing stockpiles of sand and cement already at the house.
 Yet it turns out, on analysis, that in fact none of these materials had been used in the mortar mix.
 It’s completely baffling: